rahulgupta-01/Plan_1_2025/WA_Plan.md

 - **Current Visa**: Subclass 485 – Post-Study Work Stream
 - **Expiry**: 15 February 2028
-- **Extension**: Eligible for a 1-year extension (till Feb 2029) only if living/studying/working in a designated regional area (e.g., WA)
+- **Extension**: Eligible for a 1-year extension (till Feb 2029) if living, studying or working in a designated regional area (e.g., WA, Gold Coast) for 2 years
 - **No further 485 or student visas allowed**
 - **No student visa conditions apply**